- Practice Areas

 If you suffered injuries in a tractor trailer accident, a truck accident lawyer may help.
 You’re certainly not the only one facing the problems that can result.
 In one recent year, more than 4,600 truck drivers were in crashes that led to death—most often, the deaths of the occupants of passenger vehicles.
 Accidents with injuries included more than 125,000 big trucks.

 For the average driver, the amount of truck accidents makes respecting big trucks on the road a critical part of everyday driving.
 You do not want to become a statistic: one of the 180,000 people injured in a truck accident during a single year.
-When truck accidents do happen, however, you deserve the quality legal representation at the Gomez Firm to help you file a claim and seek the financial compensation you deserve for your injuries.
+When truck accidents do happen, however, you deserve the quality legal representation at Gomez Trial Attorneys to help you file a claim and seek the financial compensation you deserve for your injuries.

 Tractor trailers weigh around 35,000 pounds.
 On average, trailer loads max out around 40,000 pounds; however, tractor trailers can legally have a combined total weight of up to 80,000 pounds.
 Compare that to a traditional passenger vehicle, which weighs around 3,000 to 7,000 pounds depending on the size and type of vehicle, and when a tractor trailer causes an accident, it can cause significant injury to the occupants of those passenger vehicles.
 Many people find their lives permanently changed by the injuries suffered in tractor trailer accidents.